Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 6

 at 11.30 when the Chaplain

-tried to justify the Allays position
+tried to justify the Allay's position

 and asked God for protection

 and deliverance.
-The wrong of
+The irony of

 it all.
-What hypocrisy.
+What hypocisity.

 Surely this great God, if he